- Learning Center

 “So, we turn to technology to help solve these problems.
 And for us, satellite imagery and AI presents a really attractive solution to some of the problems that we’re facing,” said MacMillan.
 Accordingly, they launched a pilot with AiDash Intelligent Vegetation Management System™ (IVMS).

 This technology makes them more efficient.
 “We can go anywhere with satellite,” he said.
 “We don’t have to drive 28,000 kilometers.
 We don’t have to walk it.
-We don’t even have to fly it.
-We just wait for the images to come in.”
+We don’t even have to fly it.”
+Instead, they can look at images and make decisions.

 That lets them collect data on all their areas quickly and at scale.
 By offloading this work to AI, they free up their personnel to do other tasks that humans are better at performing.
 For NSP, those tasks pertain to things like safety or contractor oversight.